 The buck sergeant took it, looked it over, and glanced at me.
 “One moment, sir.”
 He stepped into the tent.

-So far, very good.
+So far, so good.
 Not many mistakes.
 The men really seem to accept me.
 None have challenged my female appearance and clean-shaven look.
-Then, they’re not expecting any females to come riding in wearing an officer’s uniform.
+Then, they are not expecting any females to come riding in wearing an officer’s uniform.
 But the major’s eye will be sharper.
-He is West Point after all.
+He is West Point, after all.

-A minute later, the sergeant re-emerged from the tent and returned my orders.
+A minute afterwards, the sergeant re-emerged from the tent and returned my orders.
 “Sir, you may present them to the major.”
 He saluted.

 “Thank you, Sergeant.”
-I returned his salute with the orders and walked into the tent.
+I returned his salute with the orders and marched into the tent.

-In his early thirties, a few years older than my immoral brother Marcus, the hatless major’s hair shone as dark as the pitch used to seal the bottoms of sailing vessels.
-Big-shouldered and huge-breasted, he would be tall when standing.
-His over-sized right hand lay on the second page of an open journal, the page where the manufacturer bragged about itself.
-It read, “Francis’s Highly Improved Manifold Writer,” and it looked as though he had yet to start working in it.
+In his early thirties, a few years older than my immoral, twenty-eight-year-old brother Marcus, the hatless major’s hair shone as dark as pitch used to seal the bottoms of sailing vessels.
+Big-shouldered and huge-breasted, he would, doubtless, be tall when standing.
+His oversized right hand lay on the second page of an open journal.
+On this page, the manufacturer bragged about itself.
+It read, “Francis’s Highly Improved Manifold Writer.”

-He pulled a multi-folded piece of paper from an upper slot, unfolded it, and stared at a map of Maryland.
-“I know you’re there, Captain Lee.
+A most painfully long while passed as I held my salute.
+Major Wilshire finally pulled a multi-folded piece of paper from an upper slot in his portable desk, unfolded it, and stared at a map of Maryland.
+“I know you are there, Captain Lee.
 At ease, please.”
 I lowered my hand and threw both behind my back, my left open hand holding the right.

 Good.
-Standing at parade rest will keep my gloved hands from issuing false gestures.
+Standing at parade rest will keep my gloved hands from issuing womanly gestures.

 “Captain Lee?
-Are you sure you’re reporting to the right army?”
+Are you sure you are reporting to the right army?”

-“Yes, sir.
-General Lee is a distant cousin whom I’ve never met.
+“Most assuredly, sir.
+General Lee is a distant cousin whom I have never met.
 I come from a Maryland plantation … a house divided.
-My two older brothers, Marcus and John, will be joining the Confederates along with George, my younger brother.
-I didn’t want to serve in a lost cause, sir.”
+My two elder brothers, Marcus and John, will join the Confederates along with George, my younger brother.
+I had no notion of serving in a lost cause, sir.”

 “So, tell me … where did you get your commission?”